What Is Elective Surgery: Examples and Types

 Non-surgical procedures

-Some elective cosmetic treatments are classified as non-surgical, including:
+Some elective treatments are classified as non-surgical, including:

 • Dermal fillers – enhance the appearance of the skin using collagen, fat or other tissue filler such as hyaluronic acid